- What are social skills

-These parents model showing empathy for others.
-Thus, children tend to be more cooperative and empathic in these homes14.
+Responsive parents model showing kindness and empathy for others.
+Thus, these children tend to be more cooperative and empathic14.

 This parenting style is also associated with better emotional control in children.
-Children have better self-control and can stay calm in handling difficult social situations.
+Children have better self-control and can stay calm when handling difficult social situations.

-Inductive parenting is using reasoning to teach children prosocial behavior.
+Inductive parenting is using reasoning to teach children manners and prosocial behavior.
 Children internalize social rules and moral values.
 They develop critical thinking skills and learn to tell right from wrong15.

 Children with more critical thinking skills are more capable of assertively resisting peer pressure and setting personal boundaries against inappropriate behaviors16.